khalifamohamed/Research-Papers/README.md

 # Research-Papers
 Quality Assurance and its impact on Automotive Industry

+# Author: Mohamed Khalifa Mohamed

-#This Research Paper discusses how automotive industry used the quality assurance standards to take the Automotive Industry to a whole new level.
+# This Research Paper discusses how automotive industry used the quality assurance standards to take the Automotive Industry to a whole new level.